groupvine/gv-doc/4-feed/6-feedArchive.md

 **Archive** from the menu.

-To unarchive an email and return it to the Email Feed, view your feed in Listing View, then click the archived email’s **ellipsis (three vertical dots)
+To unarchive an email and return it to the Email Feed, view your feed in Listing View, then click the archived email's **ellipsis (three vertical dots)
 <span class="todo">
 JHJHJHicon-needed?**